 A 30-minute taxi ride will get you from Malta Airport to St. Paul’s Bay safe and sound.
 This is the most convenient way to travel to your holiday destination, since you don’t need to think about anything – hail the taxi, get in, and you’re on your way.
 And there’s another major plus point here – ask your taxi driver for some insights about special places to visit in Malta and Gozo.
 Taxi drivers are usually quite savvy and love to share their local knowledge.

-Something to consider is the fact that a regular taxi carries four passengers and some luggage.
+Something to consider is the fact that a regular taxi carries up to three passengers and three large pieces of luggage.

 Malta Public Transport is the cheapest way to travel around the islands.
 The service is frequent, with buses every hour going from Malta Airport to St. Paul’s Bay, and the cost is unbelievably low – just €2 euro per person (€1.50 in winter).